“Do one thing every day that scares you.”

 You will then have increased your capacity for dealing with difficult challenges.

-And if in those tough times you can stay equanimous knowing that you can handle it, then it won’t intimidate you.
+And if in those tough times you can stay equanimous knowing that you can handle them, then hardships won’t intimidate you.

 That’s what true confidence is – the ability to face the unknown and know that you can handle it.